A Nature Day Trip to Izu: Jogasaki Coast and Mount Omuro Itinerary

 A local Tokai bus, get off at the 城ヶ崎口 (Jogasaki-Kuchi) bus stop, and walk for about 5 minutes to the start of the trail (my choice).

-A train on the Izu-Kyuko line from Ito station to Jogasaki Kaigan station, and walk about 20 minutes.
+A train on the Izu-Kyuko line from Ito station to Jogasaki Kaigan station, and catch a bus or walk for about 25 minutes.

 The Jogasaki Picnical Course: A Seaside Walk and Geological Wonders

-The first point of interest at the start of the walk is this small lookout post (富戸の魚見小屋), which was once used for mullet fishing, and the beautiful coastline in the background.
+The first point of interest at the start of this Jogasaki coast hike is this small lookout post (富戸の魚見小屋), which was once used for mullet fishing, and the beautiful coastline in the background.

 Nearby, there are public restrooms and vending machines, where I stocked up water bottles for the upcoming hike.
 There is also a restaurant called Boranaya (ぼら納屋), which serves seafood bowls.